Kieran-Arul/blackjack-java/README.md

 ## Project Overview

 - This program allows you to play a game of blackjack against a computer controlled dealer
-- This implementation also includes the betting aspect of the game.
-Both the dealer and player will start with $100,000 worth of chips
+- This implementation also includes the betting aspect of the game, where both the dealer and player will start with $100,000 worth of chips

 ## How to Use